mkayanda/Python_visualization/README.md

 # Python_visualization

-I had a bit of fun working on this Movie Ratings dataset. here to share my insights with you.
+I had fun working on this Movie Ratings dataset. here to share my insights with you.

+I used pandas, seaborn and matplotlib to visualize the various features in this dataset.